-wogma rating: The keen should rent; else TV/online (?) - unless you can watch a movie just for well-done grandeur
+wogma rating: Watch some time, some day, but for sure (?) - unless you can watch a movie just for well-done grandeur

 A reasonably complex plot for a love triangle spoiled by shifting focus from the details in the story to reasonably well-done grandeur and opulence.
 Results in a play-like set-up without due regard for nuance.Read more

 For a good ol’ love triangle, Kalank has a complex basic plot which would be difficult to articulate in one simple sentence.
 And it has fairly grey characters too.
 The two options for any one person actually are viable, good options.
 Unfortunately, the story development takes a hit because the vision to create a rich visual experience takes precedence.
 For now though, I prefer this to no plot and only grand visuals.

 We are used to a sequence squeezing itself into our Hindi films just because.
 But, with such poor CGI?
 Why?

 The issue then is that Kalank reminds you so deeply and continuously of every Sanjay Leela Bhansali film that you have seen.
 I even caught myself wondering how many more dances a particular song would have in one of his films or what colour palate would he have picked.
 Not that Kalank is not gorgeously framed.
 It absolutely is.
 The colours are delicious; maybe the compositions could have been better.
 But it’s just that Bhansali’s presentations never quite left my mind.
 And in comparison, this looked too staged, too theatrical with good-but-cheaper clothes and jewellery.